Silk or rayon stocking material, dyed; 21" x 27";

 demand in the marketplace for hooked mats of the "Colonial type".
 While the

-mission did provide standard geometric and floral patterns to the hookers, many
+mission did provide standard geometric and floral patterns such as this one to the hookers, many

 "native pattern scrap mats" of the hookers' own design were accepted